 ...the sum being greater than its parts

-I am a visual artist and I’m excited and inspired by both the natural and man-made environments in which we live and grapple: the beauty and the chaos, the harmony and the dissonance—my responses to them are visceral and channeling them onto large-format canvases is my best way to express that.
-My work is a stream of consciousness and I am concerned with creating work that results in finding the essence of something beyond our exact knowing—something intangible, yet existential; something mysterious, yet relatable; the sum being greater than its parts.
+I am a ‘process’ artist and I’m drawn to—and inspired by—both the natural and man-made environments in which we live and grapple: the beauty and the chaos, the harmony and the dissonance.
+My responses to any given environment are visceral, and channeling them onto canvas is the best way to express my passion, joy, sorrow and angst in this world.
+The “process” of painting in the present allows for an immediate and divergent experience, without pre-conceived notions or expectations.
+I paint in the abstract genre because I can explore my thoughts, feelings and surroundings without steadfast boundaries.
+I am concerned with creating work that finds the essence of something beyond the obvious—something existential yet tangible; something mysterious yet relatable.

-Katy has served on the Mill Valley Art Commission; created the Mill Valley “Click Off” annual photography contest; and curated numerous group art shows including “Make Your Mark with Krista Harris,” “Dennis Hare and Friends,” and other exhibits at the ICB.
-She has been a juror for the Mill Valley Fall Arts Festival (2014), The Mill Valley Milley Awards (2015), and she chaired the 44th Annual ICB Winter Open Studios featuring 75 artists in 2012.
-She continues to be active in the community, and support fund-raising efforts at Art for AIDS, Lymelight Foundation, and at a variety of schools and local organizations.
+I have served on the Mill Valley Art Commission; created the Mill Valley “Click Off” annual photography contest; and curated numerous group art shows at the ICB.
+I have been a juror for the Mill Valley Fall Arts Festival, The Mill Valley Milley Awards, and chaired the 44th Annual ICB Winter Open Studios with over 100 participating artists.
+I continue to be active in the community, and support fund-raising efforts at Art for AIDS, Lymelight Foundation and Feed America, as well as for a variety of schools and local charitable organizations.